 Heating experiment with EISCAT and SuperDARN/CUTLASS - July 3, 2012

 The SuperDARN/CUTLASS radar at Hankasalmi (Finland) observes scatter during 2-min intervals of ionospheric heating

 Geometry of heating experiment with EISCAT and SUPERDARN/CUTLASS

 The SuperDARN/CUTLASS radars at Pykkvibaer and Hankasalmi look over the site of the EISCAT heater at Tromso (Norway)(credit: Sebastien's 'Radar Finder' tool)

 Welcome to SuperDARN!

-The SuperDARN Research Group at Virginia Tech (VT) collaborates with an international community of scientists and engineers to operate the radars and share data.
+The SuperDARN Research Group at Virginia Tech (VT) collaborates with an international community of scientists and engineers to operate radars and share data.
 The VT Group operates five radars.
-For a summary of the radars and their affiliations, visit our Radar Maps/Tables/Links page.
+For a summary of the radars and their affiliations, visit the Radar Maps/Tables/Links web page.